nbarendes/FCND-Estimation-CPP/README.md

   // GPS UPDATE
   // Hints:
   //  - The GPS measurement covariance is available in member variable R_GPS
-  //  - this is a very simple update

   // From "Estimation for Quadrotors" paper (  Eq.
 53 & Eq.
 54  )
   zFromX(0) = ekfState(0);